adampang27/adampang27.github.io/project1.md

 Students who approved more curricular units in their first semester were significantly more likely to graduate.
 Dropouts, on average, approved far fewer units, suggesting that early academic struggles are a strong warning sign.

 Socioeconomic Factors:
-The scholarship data reveals a crucial insight: a higher proportion of scholarship holders are in the 'Graduate' category compared to the 'Dropout' category.
+The scholarship data reveals a crucial insight.
+A higher proportion of scholarship holders are in the 'Graduate' category compared to the 'Dropout' category.
 This suggests that financial support may play a vital role in student retention, allowing them to focus more on their studies.

 ---

 ## Impact